OXAYAZA/Alpha-Counter/README.md

 # αCounters

-Customizable counters, progress circles and countdown.
+Customizable counters, progress circles, and countdown.
-Check out this [Demo](https://codepen.io/OXAYAZA/pen/JJryqW) to see they in action!
+Check out this [Demo](https://codepen.io/OXAYAZA/pen/JJryqW) to see them in action!

 ## αCounter Usage